Yao Tongbin: Murder

-After the eruption of the Cultural Revolution, the young engineer Ye Zhengguang overthrew the Seventh Ministry leadership and removed Minister Wang Bingzhang and Vice Minister Qian Xuesen.
+During the Cultural Revolution, the Seventh Ministry experienced conflicting factions within it.
+In January 1967, key leadership including Qian Xuesen were ousted for several months; Zhou Enlai ultimately intervened and reversed the ouster.
+Conflict, including physical conflict, later resumed.

 Within the Seventh Ministry, two mass factions, labeled as "915" and "916" respectively, appeared in September 1966.
 Whereas Faction 915 comprised mainly administrative office staff members and blue collar workers and was regarded as the "conservative" faction, Faction 916 primarily consisted of scientists, engineers, and technicians and was regarded as the "rebel" faction.
 The differences in opinion between the two factions soon escalated into warfare, spreading from the Third Academy to the First Academy and then throughout the entire Seventh Ministry.
 On June 8, 1968, Yao Tongbin, who was part of Faction 916, was beaten to death at his own home by members of Faction 915.

 Legacy

 After this loss of one of China's foremost missile engineers, Zhou Enlai ordered special protection for key technical experts.
+Yao's death was later described as a "major blow" to China's missile programs.

 After the end of the Cultural Revolution, the two perpetrators were sentenced in 1979 to 15 years and 12 years in prison for the murder of Yao.

 Because of his significant contribution to China's astronautical materials and technology, Yao was posthumously awarded the Two Bombs, One Satellite Meritorious Award in 1999 by Chinese government, over three decades after his murder.